Rural Homes

 The Scale of Retrofit Failures

 The National Audit Office reported in January 2025 that 22,000-23,000 homes with external wall insulation have major problems, representing 98% of total installations.
-Another 9,000-13,000 homes with internal wall insulation suffer significant issues, representing 29% of installations.
+Another 9,000-13,000 homes with internal wall insulation have significant issues, representing 29% of installations.

 Problems include 92% of external insulation showing water ingress risk and mould, and 6% presenting immediate health and safety risks.
 Remediation costs range £5,000-£18,000+ per property.